simplexspatial/simplexspatial/README.md

 ```

+To load, I used osm4scala to read the osm file and pull data into the server.

+Using always the Irish OSM network (150MB, 19.426.617 nodes and 2.096.455 ways):

 ```
 // Compiled with Java X and without optimizations Java8 -Xms5G  -Xmx10G => 19426617 nodes and 2096455 ways loaded in 152.88 seconds